A measure-valued HJB perspective on Bayesian optimal adaptive control: Introduction

 Our main problem of study is notably given in a strong formulation where the observation filtration has an explicit dependence on the control.
 At the same time, admissible controls are constrained to depend on the information provided by the observation process only.
 When aiming at picking a `good control' there is thus a trade-off present since such controls must balance improving the estimation and minimizing the cost functional.
-The effect of considering strong formulations within stochastic control problems with unobservable components was recently reviewed in \cite{cohen_2023}.
+The effect of considering strong formulations within stochastic control problems with unobservable components was recently reviewed in \cite{cohen_2025}.
 In particular, they illuminated the link between controlling the information flow and the notions of \emph{dual effect} (referring to the control's effect on higher order moments of the posterior distribution) and the much-studied trade-off between \emph{exploration and exploitation} (referring to the knowledge of the unobservable component contra cost optimisation); we refer to that article for further details and references on the topic.
-Within the literature on optimal control under partial information, controls that are restricted to depend on the observation process only are often referred to as `strict-sense' controls in contrast to so-called `wide-sense' controls which are allowed to depend on a somewhat larger filtration.
-The latter were introduced in \cite{fleming_1982} and used in \eg{} \cite{elkaroui_1988} and \cite{benes_1991} where it was shown, among other things, that the value of their problem remained the same regardless of whether strict- or wide-sense controls were used; our main result is in line with this.
-In this literature, it is also common to consider a fixed filtered probability space on which admissible controls are defined and then let the controlled dynamics enter the problem via a change of measure.
-Crucially, the relevant filtration then becomes independent of the chosen control (see \eg{} \cite{bensoussan_1992} for the case of strict-sense controls and \cite{karatzas_1992} for the case of wide-sense controls).
-It is also common to optimise over tuples of this form.
+Following \cite{cohen_2025}, we notably introduce our problem by defining a class of pre-admissible controls and restricting, in turn, to the subset of controls which rely on the information provided by the observations only.
+Within the literature on optimal control under partial information, controls that are thus restricted to depend on the observation process only are often referred to as `strict-sense' controls.
+This is in contrast to so-called `wide-sense' controls which are allowed to depend on a somewhat larger filtration; see \eg{} \cite{benes_1991,elkaroui_1988,fleming_1982}.
+It is also common to define admissible controls on some reference probability space and let the controlled dynamics enter the problem via a change of measure (rendering the filtration independent of the chosen control); see \eg{} \cite{bandini_2018,bensoussan_1992,karatzas_1992}.
 Our main result verifies that for the problem at hand, such variants of weak formulations would agree in value.